mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomParadigms.md

 }
 ```

 That requirement allows us to fetch a tree when given a specific `NodeID`.
 However, how do we determine what the root id is?
-It turns out that we'll also need a requirement for that too similar to how `InfiniteQueryRequest` also has an `initialPageId` requirement.
+It turns out that we'll also need a requirement for that too similar to how `PaginatedRequest` also has an `initialPageId` requirement.

 ```diff
 protocol RecursiveQueryRequest: QueryRequest